mumez/Historia/doc/Tutorial.md

 ### Loading a Snapshot

-To restore the state of the `ModelSpace` from a specific snapshot, use the `loadSnapshot:` method:
+To restore the state of the `ModelSpace` from a specific snapshot, send the `#loadSnapshot:` message:

 ```Smalltalk
 modelSpace loadSnapshot: snapshotVersion.